JL907/Sett/README.md

 * Alternate skills for different playstyles.

 ## Change Log
+`1.2.8`
+* Bug Fix: Problem from 1.2.7 where Sett would only left punch.
+* Bug Fix: Health regen was using the wrong value causing instant healing.
+* Setts Base Health is now 180 (up from 168)
+* Setts Gains 48 Health Per Level (up from 46)
+* Setts Health Regen Per Level is 0.2 (up from 0)
+* Setts Base Armor is now 20 (down from 33)
+* Setts Armor Growth Per Level is now 0 (down from 3.3)
+* Setts Base Damage is now 12 (down from 15)
+* Setts Damage Growth Per Level is now 2.8 (down from 3.0)
+* Knuckle Down Damage is now 280%/360% (Down from 350%/500%)
+* Face Breaker Damage is now 400% (Down from 800%)
+* The Show Stopper's Bonus Damage is now 5% of Primary Target's Maximum Health (Down from 10%)

 `1.2.7`
 * Sett now gains 46 health per level (up from 23)
 * Sett Configuration file now has options to change Setts base attributes as well as his skill's damage, cooldowns, ect.